 Google has an “undo send” feature.
 To enable it:

 - Go to the little cog icon in the upper right-hand corner and select “Settings.”

 - Look a third of the way down the page for the “Undo Send” section.

-- Check “Enable Undo Send” and then choose between 5, 10, 20 and 30 second windows of undo send.
+- Check “Enable Undo Send” and then choose between 5, 10, 20 and 30-second windows of undoing send.
 Go for the longest interval to give your mental red flags a chance to flutter.

 - Make sure you hit “Save Changes” at the bottom.